Credit card processing can be expensive for merchants in every industry, especially for businesses operating on tight margins.

 Before moving forward with this program, do your homework.

-There’s a much easier way to save money on credit card processing fees.
+But there’s a much easier way to save money on credit card processing fees.
 You can lower your processing rates without having to worry about a surcharge or cash discount.

 Contact us here at Merchant Cost Consulting to find out how much money your business can save on credit card processing without having to switch merchant service providers.